 1. Chipotle Powder

-Chipotle powder is the result of smoking the Jalapeno chilies while removing the moisture inside them.
+Chipotle powder results from smoking Jalapenos, which also removes the moisture.
 It gives a similar smoky flavor, like gochugaru, making it one of the best substitutes.

-So, if you’re looking to get an extra kick of flavor and can’t find gochugaru, then chipotle powder should be your go-to option.
+So, if you’re looking for an extra kick of flavor and can’t find gochugaru, chipotle powder should be your go-to option.

-However, it is important to know that chipotle can have much more of an intense smoky flavor compared to gochugaru.
+However, it is important to know that Chipotle can have a much more intense smoky flavor than gochugaru.
 Sometimes, this is not what your recipe demands.
 You may balance this extraordinary smoky flavor by adding crushed red pepper to the chipotle powder.
-Substitute chipotle in equal parts to gochugaru.
+Substitute Chipotle in equal parts to gochugaru.